Command Reference

 - If it finds an Automation Studio project file (.apj), then the folder is treated as a full project.
 The user has the option to initialize LPM by importing the libraries that are currently in the

-folder.
+Logical / Libraries / Loupefolder.
 This is useful if a project already has Loupe libraries in it, and you want to let LPM manage these moving forward.
-For legacy purposes it will also attempt to scan theLogical / Libraries / _ARG
+For legacy purposes it will also attempt to scan theLogical / Libraries / _ARGfolder. - If it finds a library file (.lby), then the folder is treated as an individual library.
+The

 LPM install